 About ambulances in Australia

-An ambulance provides emergency transport for sick or injured people.
-Learn more about when to call an ambulance, and what it will cost.
+Ambulances provide emergency transport for sick or injured people.
+Learn more about when to call triple zero (000) and how much it will cost you.

 Read more